Skip to main content

 Your game must support this stateSync event.
 If you built your game in a reactive way (i.e. it always rerenders according to onChange's game argument), then you don't need to worry about stateSync event.
 If your game has side effects, then you might need to specifically handle this event.

 You can test your game by adding players/spectators joining at various times during your game session.
-See Simulating Multiplayer for more info on how we simulate a multiplayer experience when developing.
+See Simulating Multiplayer for more info on how you can simulate a multiplayer experience when developing.